There are so many amazing things to do in San Diego with kids. You could spend a month exploring the city and still not

 There are so many attractions in San Diego to take your kids to.
 It can be overwhelming!
 We have put together our list of what our family enjoyed to help you narrow down your list and enjoy this fun city!

 The San Diego Seal Tour is a great way to get out and see the seals that the area is so well known for and also to go in a bus/boat!
 The tour is extra fun since you first start out in the boat on land.
-Yup you read that right the boat drives on the road and then drives straight into the water of the San Diego Bay.
+Yup, you read that right, the boat drives on the road and then drives straight into the water of the San Diego Bay.